LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 # Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC

-Repository containing the code for the paper "NLBAC: A Neural ODE-based Algorithm for State-Wise Stable and Safe Reinforcement Learning through Augmented Lagrangian Method", and this code is developed based on codes: https://github.com/yemam3/Mod-RL-RCBF, and https://github.com/LiqunZhao/A-Barrier-Lyapunov-Actor-Critic-Reinforcement-Learning-Approach-for-Safe-and-Stable-Control for the paper [Stable and Safe Reinforcement Learning via a Barrier-Lyapunov Actor-Critic Approach](https://ieeexplore.ieee.org/abstract/document/10383742).
+Repository containing the code for the paper "NLBAC: A Neural ODE-based Algorithm for State-Wise Stable and Safe Reinforcement Learning", and this code is developed based on codes: https://github.com/yemam3/Mod-RL-RCBF, and https://github.com/LiqunZhao/A-Barrier-Lyapunov-Actor-Critic-Reinforcement-Learning-Approach-for-Safe-and-Stable-Control for the paper [Stable and Safe Reinforcement Learning via a Barrier-Lyapunov Actor-Critic Approach](https://ieeexplore.ieee.org/abstract/document/10383742).

 This repository only contains the code with clear comments for the algorithms ***Neural ordinary differential equations-based Lyapunov Barrier Actor Critic (NLBAC)***, for other algorithms, please refer to: